 MAC address change timing

-Use-cases #1, #4 and #5 are all possible as long as the MAC address does not change too often.
+Infrastructure connection steering, and airport queue measurement and grocery store flow analysis use-cases are all possible as long as the MAC address does not change too often.
 Recommendations for, or mechanisms to control, the timing at which the client changes its MAC address while probing can manage the loss of correlation.

 The current proposed defaults from a major deployer of accessible, default MAC address randomization for end-users duration of a MAC address pertaining to an un-associated device is 30 minutes.
-This is not expected to unduly interfere with the proposed use-cases #1, #5 and #6.
+This is not expected to unduly interfere with these use-cases (although, at times, it may be too short for airport security queue measurement)

 Alternative identifiers

-Use-cases #2 and #6 would be possible if there was a method for an infrastructure network to recognize a client device after they have been apart for a long time and the device has changed its MAC address.
+Access control and arrival detection in a home environment and grocery store frequent shopper notifications use-cases would be possible if there was a method for an infrastructure network to recognize a client device after they have been apart for a long time and the device has changed its MAC address.

 This method must not introduce privacy concerns by exposing personal information about the presence of individuals at home (or decide that this is not a significant privacy concern).
 It must also not introduce privacy concerns by exposing trackable information about the individual to third-parties.